vaclavhanzl/hacktrack/README.md

 for hacktrack by then.

-## Contact
+## Discussions and Contact
+You can discuss hacktrack in public here in [Discussions](https://github.com/vaclavhanzl/hacktrack/discussions).
-If you want to tell me that you love this or hate this, message @vaclav512 on Twitter.
+If you want to tell me more personally that you love this or hate this, message @vaclav512 on Twitter.